 When a target requires approval, Google Cloud Deploy generates a Pub/Sub message that can be consumed by an integrated system (such as a ticketing system) subscribing to that message.

-See Managing your delivery pipeline for more information on requiring approvals and approving promotions.
+See Require approval for more information on promotions and managing approval for promotions.

 Google Cloud Deploy provides Pub/Sub notifications for the following events: